docker/docs/engine/admin/runmetrics.md

 You can also look at `/proc/<pid>/cgroup` to see which control groups a process belongs to.
-The control group is shown as a path relative to the root of the hierarchy mountpoint; e.g., `/` means "this process has not been assigned into a particular group", while `/lxc/pumpkin` means that the process is likely to be a member of a container named `pumpkin`.
+The control group is shown as a path relative to the root of the hierarchy mountpoint. `/` means the process has not been assigned to a group, while `/lxc/pumpkin` indicates that the process is a member of a container named `pumpkin`.

 ## Finding the cgroup for a given container